ably-labs/websockets-cursor-sharing/README.md

 * The server adds the client's `id` and other metadata
 * The enhanced message is sent to all the clients.

+# What's in here?

+This repository contains two demos which share cursor positions over WebSockets.
+One using WS in the `main` branch and one using SockJS in the `SockJS` branch.

 # Running this sample

-This sample includes two applications, a web app, that we serve through Snowpack, and a Node.a
+This demo includes two applications, a web app, that we serve through Snowpack, and a Node.js webserver.
+The NPM start task will spin up both the API and the webserver.

 ```bash
 > npm install